Plan Your Visit: 30 Minutes

 Cedar Lake Farm Regional Park, New Prague

-Bring a snack and sit on the beautiful grassy hills under the towering oak trees!
-Or go for a stroll along the 1-mile paved trail.
-Tip: Bring your camera and capture the fall colors around the lake!
+Go for a stroll along the 1-mile paved trail.
+Tip: Bring your camera and capture the views around the lake!

 Cleary Lake Regional Park, Prior Lake

 Go for a stroll on the Poplar Creek Trail (.88 mile).

 Coon Rapids Dam Regional Park, Brooklyn Park

 Stop in the visitor center and visit the large aquariums of river fish, turtles, toads and more!
 Afterwards, follow the observation walkway to the dam for panoramic views of the Mississippi River.

 Crow-Hassan Park Reserve, Rogers

 Burn off some energy with your pup at the dog off-leash area!
 Hike, run or play on the turf trails through 40 acres of unfenced wooded and prairie landscapes.
 A daily pass ($6) or annual pass is required.

 Stroll the one-mile paved trail through the park.
 This little trail offers some of the most scenic views right in the heart of the city.
 Stop at the rest stop near the lake and take in the peaceful views.